11 Innovative Ways To Measure Training Effectiveness

-Digital adoption platform, Whatfix, harnesses xAPI to understand how users engage with your training, and leverage insights to improve the learning experience.
-It also presents metrics on content usage, user engagement, and the relevance of help-content.
+Digital adoption platform, such as Whatfix, harnesses xAPI to understand how users engage with the training content and leverage insights to improve the learning experience.
+It also presents metrics on content usage, user engagement, and the relevance of help content.

-The vast and granular data gathered through xAPIs allow trainers to decide how training content can be edited in real-time ( as employees work), as the system ‘knows’ individual learning preferences and knowledge levels.
-Consequently, the attention of time of learners can be directed at relevant concepts, as the rest is automatically removed from the course.
+The vast and granular data gathered through xAPIs allow L&D teams to decide how training material can be edited in real-time, as the system understands individual learning preferences and knowledge levels.
+Consequently, the learner’s attention can be directed at relevant concepts, as the rest is automatically removed from the course.

-You can also decode the relationship your learners have with the course with Net Promoter Score (NPS) rating [1 to 10].
-This benchmark that is commonly used in customer satisfaction analyses is also helpful in evaluating e-learning effectiveness.
-It is derived from your employees’ answer to the question: “How likely is it that you would recommend [our training session] to a friend or colleague?
-The score they assign to your training course can also help you identify what environmental factors contributed to individual learner’s positive and negative reactions.
+You can also decode your learners’ relationship with the course with Net Promoter Score (NPS) rating [1 to 10].
+This benchmark is commonly used for customer satisfaction analysis and can also measure training effectiveness.
+The NPS is derived from learners’ answers to the question: “How likely is it that you would recommend the attended training session to a friend or colleague?

 7. Kirkpatrick’s 4 Levels of Evaluation